Frequently Asked Questions

 With so many options, choosing a Medicare Advantage plan can be confusing.
 How do I compare plans?

 Focus on the benefits that are most important to you – such as the network of doctors, prescription drug coverage, etc. You can easily eliminate the plans that don’t offer those benefits.
 Then consider not only current health care costs, but future costs.
 Specific things you should compare: premiums, deductibles, co-payments and coinsurance.
-And call WellCare with any questions about any plan, we’ll help you sort through the options.
+And call WellCare with any questions about any of our plans, we’ll help you sort through the options.

 When can I enroll or switch to a WellCare Medicare Advantage Plan?

-During the Initial Enrollment Period, you can enroll for a period of seven months – the three months before the month you turn 65 through the three months after the month you turn 65.
+During the Initial Coverage Election Period, you can enroll for a period of seven months – the three months before the month you turn 65 through the three months after the month you turn 65.
 You can also enroll and make changes during the Annual Enrollment Period, which takes October 15 to December 7 every year.
 There are also Special Election Periods throughout the year for specific situations that may allow you to make plan changes outside of the Annual Enrollment Period.
 Contact us for more information.

 Can I find information on WellCare and other Medicare Advantage Plans through CMS?